 Eczema Treatment with Evening Primrose Oil, Borage Oil vs. Hempseed Oil

 Are there dietary supplements that can help with atopic dermatitis?

 Dietary Cure for Hidradenitis Suppurativa

-The role of dairy- and yeast-exclusion diets on arresting and reversing an inflammatory autoimmune disease.
+What is the role of dairy- and yeast-exclusion diets on arresting and reversing an inflammatory autoimmune disease?

 Is Nutritional Yeast Healthy for Everyone?

 Those with certain autoimmune diseases such as Crohn’s disease should probably not eat nutritional yeast.

 Is Candida Syndrome Real?

 Does the presence of Candida in stool correlate with “Candida-hypersensitivity” symptoms, such as headaches and tiredness?
 And what happens when people are placed on a high-sugar diet?

 Is the exaggerated reaction of many Crohn’s disease patients to baker’s, brewer’s, and nutritional yeast just a consequence of their inflamed leaky gut, or might the yeast be a contributing cause?